Working paper

 "Effect of the Earned Income Tax Credit on Job Satisfaction and Quit Behavior"

-In this study, I first investigate whether there is any relationship between the EITC and job satisfaction.
+In this follow-up study, I first investigate whether there is any relationship between the EITC and job satisfaction.
 The benefit incentives from the EITC may affect the quality of job matches workers form in the labor market, the flexibility workers demand in their jobs, and the wages workers earn on a job.
 Evidence from the literature shows that these factors are associated with the satisfaction workers report on their jobs.
 I exploit the EITC expansions in the 1980s and 1990s to provide evidence on whether the increasing generosity of the EITC has affected the job satisfaction of non-college-educated single women, using the 1980 to 2006 waves of the NLYS79 cohort to obtain individual-level information on measures of job satisfaction and detailed labor market information, and estimating an ordered logit model.
 Preliminary results using the federal variations in the EITC show that increases in the EITC increase the probability of reporting being dissatisfied with one's job but reduce the probability of reporting being very satisfied.
 Second, I examine whether the generosity of the EITC affects the relationship between job satisfaction and job quits.
 Among the EITC population, quitting a job could potentially mean exiting the labor market since intermittent labor force participation is often observed among women.
 The wage subsidy from the EITC implies that when a worker quits a job, she does not only lose the wage income from the job but the subsidy benefit.
 The increased opportunity cost of exiting the labor market may discourage quitting a job to exit the labor market for a given level of job satisfaction.
 Moreover, the EITC may increase the probability of quitting a job by encouraging job-to-job transitions if the credit benefit affects match quality and match quality is associated with job-to-job transitions.
 I examine whether the generosity of the EITC affects the relationship between job satisfaction and job quits using a logit model, exploring the federal and state-level variation in the EITC from expansions in the EITC over more than two decades.
 Results from preliminary analysis using the federal variation in the EITC show that increases in the EITC generosity reduce the probability of quitting one's job, even among workers who report being dissatisfied with their jobs.